saragholizadeh/cart-calculation/README.md

 *Note: Integration tests can be added later; currently validation ensures data correctness.*

 <br>

-## How to add new discount rules?

-- Create a new class implementing DiscountStrategy. (/src/cart/rules)

-- Implement the apply method.

-- Add the new rule to discountRules in /src/cart/cart.config.ts.

-- Done, No changes needed in the core CartService :D

 ## 💡 Just a few notes ...